pradeepatwork/pradeepatwork.github.io/README.md

 3. (Optional) For a full development environment, use a local server like `npx serve .` to ensure all ES modules load correctly.

 ## 📜 License
 © 2026 Pradeep Kumar.
-All Systems Operational.
+All rights reserved.